I'm Back (film): Plot

 Soon, things begin to go wrong for the two: a MyTV executive discovers the unedited footage of Mussolini shooting the dog during his travels with Canaletti and, out for revenge against Bellini for subverting his authority, airs it during a television debate of Mussolini with Enrico Mentana.
 This ruins the careers of Mussolini, Canaletti and Bellini.

 Without dwellings or employment, Canaletti and Mussolini move, for the time being, to the house of Canaletti's girlfriend Francesca (Eleonora Belcamino), whom Canaletti was aided in seducing by Mussolini.

 There, Francesca's grandmother (Ariella Reggio), who survived the Raid of the Ghetto of Rome, has an argument with Mussolini; disgusted by Mussolini's ideas, Canaletti decides to distance himself from him.

-Outside alone at night, Mussolini gets violently beaten up by a group of masked men (possible Neo Nazis who believe he is an imitator for mocking with Caricature).
+Outside alone at night, Mussolini gets violently beaten up by a group of masked men.
 At first, it appears to have been a group of animal rights activists acting in retaliation for the shooting of the dog, but the incident is then revealed to have been orchestrated by Bellini, to shift popularity from MyTV's rival TV station.
 Mussolini falls in love with her because she reminds him of his mistress, Claretta Petacci.

 In the meantime, Canaletti rewatches the recordings he made before he met Mussolini, and in them notices the supposed comedian falling from the sky.
 Upon returning to that location, he links the occurrence to the legend of a door between the worlds of the living and of the dead, and concludes that the "comedian" is none other than the real Mussolini.

 Taking advantage of the beating incident, Bellini manages to organize another show with Mussolini and regains wealth and success.
 Canaletti, however, steals a pistol from a policeman and bursts into the television studio while Mussolini's show is being filmed.
 He unsuccessfully tries to convince people that the man they think to be an actor is actually the real Duce.
 He continues to threaten Mussolini but, even though he has the opportunity to kill him, decides in the end to not shoot him because he doesn't want to lower himself to his level.
 Canaletti is then arrested.

 Completely rehabilitated by Italians, Mussolini is pardoned by the dog's owner on live television.
 As the film ends, it appears he is on the way to successfully using his charisma, his popularity and the media to retake political power in Italy.